Opinionated Pyramid integration with Mixpanel, a user behavioural analytics platform and CRM.

 - Provides a MixpanelQuery helper to use JQL to query Mixpanel for data.
 Some common queries like one for getting profiles by email are included.

-- In local development and unit testing, all messages are stored in
+- In local development and unit testing, all messages are stored as plain dicts in

 - Automatically sets Mixpanel tracking